Financial Aid

 Lima Access -- Last Dollar Scholarship

-Students graduating from Allen County (Ohio) high schools who enroll at OSBA are eligible to apply for the Lima Access -- Last Dollar Scholarship for their first year of attendance.
+Students graduating from Allen County (Ohio) high schools who enroll at Ohio State Beauty Academy are eligible to apply for the Lima Access -- Last Dollar Scholarship for their first year of attendance.
 The amount of the scholarship is $500.
 Applications are available from the Allen County Access Program.